Skip to content

 You can then go to Submit.
 You will be prompted to create a submitting group.

 Once you have created a submitting group, you can submit your data.
-You will need to upload the sequences.fasta and metadata.csv files.
+You will need to upload the sequences.fasta and metadata.tsv files.
 You can then select the organism you created earlier (Angelovirus) and submit the data.

 You should find that they appear on your Review page and you can choose to release them.
 If you wait a minute and then refresh the Search page you should find your sequences have appeared! 🎉 We’ve released the first data for our new database!